mtsmn/IoT/getting_started/getting-started-iot-nodered.md

 The starter automatically deploys and connects these services:
 <dl>
 <dt>**{{site.data.keyword.iot_short_notm}}**</dt>
 <dd>An IoT web service that includes gateway management, device management, and application access.
-By using {{site.data.keyword.iot_short_notm}}, you can collect connected device data and run analytics on real-time data from your organization.</dd>
+By using {{site.data.keyword.iot_short_notm}}, you can collect connected device data on real-time data from your organization.</dd>
 <dt>**{{site.data.keyword.sdk4nodefull}}**</dt>
 <dd>The runtime environment in which Node-RED runs. </br>For more information, see the [{{site.data.keyword.sdk4nodefull}} starter documentation](https://console.ng.bluemix.net/docs/starters/Node-RED/nodered.html).</dd>
 <dd>Node-RED is a tool for wiring together hardware devices, APIs, and online services in new and interesting ways.
-You can use Node-RED to create a simulated thermostat that sends simulated data to your {{site.data.keyword.iot_short_notm}} service.
-You can create cards to display real-time data in the {{site.data.keyword.iot_short_notm}} dashboard. </br>For more information, see the [Node-RED documentation](https://console.ng.bluemix.net/docs/starters/Node-RED/nodered.html#nodered).</dd>
+You can use Node-RED to create a simulated thermostat that sends simulated data to your {{site.data.keyword.iot_short_notm}} service. </br>For more information, see the [Node-RED documentation](https://console.ng.bluemix.net/docs/starters/Node-RED/nodered.html#nodered).</dd>
 <dt>**{{site.data.keyword.cloudantfull}}**</dt><dd>The database in which Node-RED stores metadata.</dd>
 </dl>